Easy Red Velvet Gooey Butter Cookies

 - Place powdered sugar in a small bowl.

-- Using a cookie scoop, form one inch dough balls and roll into powdered sugar to coat.
+- Using a cookie scoop, form one-inch dough balls and roll into powdered sugar to coat.
+A cookie scoop comes in handy for this.

-- Place cookies 2 inches apart onto a parchment lined cookie sheet and bake for 10-12 minutes, until centers are set.
+- Place cookies 2 inches apart onto a parchment-lined cookie sheet and bake for 10-12 minutes, until centers are set and tops are no longer wet.
+Use the shorter bake time for extra gooey cookies

 - When completely cooled, dust with powdered sugar.